filecoin-project/boost-docs/http-retrieval/README.md

 ```

 {% hint style="info" %}
-You can also run multiple processes on the same machine but you would need to use different port for each `booster-http` instance by specifying the value using the `--port` flag.
-You can run multiple instances of the `booster-http` spread over multiple machines.
+You can run multiple `booster-http` processes on the same machine by using a different port for each instance with the `--port` flag.
+You can also run multiple instances of the `booster-http` on different machines.
 {% endhint %}

 ## Running Public Boost HTTP Retrieval